sakku116/kivy-indomie-app/README.md

 ```
 python main.py
 ```
-but to run this code on mobile you need to use the `Kivy Launcher` app.
+but to run this code on android you need to use the `Kivy Launcher` app.
 >you can use `Pyinstaller package` to package this app as standalone app on windows, but you need `Buildozer` to package this app on android.

 ## Requires